Bitch I'm Madonna: Live performances

 On the Rebel Heart Tour (2015–16), the song was the second performance on the set list, during the first segment.
 For the first section, inspired by the Rebel Heart album cover art and Joan of Arc, costume designer Arianne Phillips had created a series of costumes referencing liturgical fabrics and a contemporary exhibition of samurai armor at the Los Angeles County Museum of Art.
 As the theatrical performance of opening number "Iconic" concluded, Madonna was joined onstage by her female dancers wearing geisha-inspired costumes.
 They started performing the song while holding Japanese war fans.
 Minaj appeared on the backdrops rapping her verses, aided by "shuddering" bass sounds.
 The performance of the song at the March 19–20, 2016 shows in Sydney's Allphones Arena was recorded and released in Madonna's fifth live album, Rebel Heart Tour.
 On December 6, 2016, Madonna performed the song during the Carpool Karaoke segment of The Late Late Show with James Corden.

 A medley of "Bitch I'm Madonna" and "Celebration" (2009) was the closing number of the Celebration Tour (2023–24).
 It found the singer surrounded by dancers dressed like her throughout time, included a tribute to Michael Jackson and photos of "fairly random dead icons, crowing 'Bitch I’m Madonna' over and over".
 The performance ended with Madonna and the dancers hugging each other.
-Kate Solomon from British news paper i pointed out that, "the energy was so intense it felt like a riot could break out at any second".
+Kate Solomon from British newspaper i pointed out that, "the energy was so intense it felt like a riot could break out at any second".